tendermint/tendermint/docs/specification/new-spec/blockchain.md

 }
 ```

+Further details on each of this fields is taken up below.

 ## BlockID

 The `BlockID` contains two distinct Merkle roots of the block.
 The first, used as the block's main hash, is the Merkle root
 of all the fields in the header.
 The second, used for secure gossipping of
 the block during consensus, is the Merkle root of the complete serialized block
-cut into pieces.
+cut into parts.
 The `BlockID` includes these two hashes, as well as the number of
-pieces.
+parts.

 ```
 type BlockID struct {